-The court shall hold the hearing to review the change of placement within 10 days of the motion being filed.
 The clerk shall give notice of the hearing to the parties, the parties' attorneys, and the caretaker.
 The department of social services shall either provide to the clerk the name and address of the juvenile's caretaker for notice under this subsection or file written documentation with the clerk that the juvenile's current caretaker was sent notice of hearing.
-The court shall provide the caretaker the opportunity to address the court regarding the juvenile's well-being.
-Nothing in this subsection shall be construed to make the caretaker a party to the proceeding solely based on receiving notice and the right to be heard.
+The court shall provide the caretaker the opportunity to address the court, present evidence, cross-examine witnesses, and be represented by an attorney at the caretaker's own expense.
+Nothing in this subsection shall be construed to make the caretaker a party to the proceeding.
 The court may consider any evidence, including hearsay evidence as defined in G.S.
 8C-1, Rule 801, or testimony or evidence from any person that is not a party, that the court finds to be relevant, reliable, and necessary to determine the needs of the juvenile.
 At the hearing to review the change of placement, the court shall determine whether it is in the best interests of the juvenile to be removed.
 This subsection shall not apply to cases when there are allegations of abuse or neglect of the juvenile while under the care and supervision of the caretaker.

-- Unless reunification efforts were previously ceased, at each permanency planning (c) hearing the court shall make a finding about whether the reunification efforts of the county department of social services were reasonable.
+(c) Unless reunification efforts were previously ceased, at each permanency planning hearing the court shall make a finding about whether the reunification efforts of the county department of social services were reasonable.
 In every subsequent permanency planning hearing held pursuant to G.S.
 7B-906.1, the court shall make written findings about the efforts the county department of social services has made toward the primary permanent plan and any secondary permanent plans in effect prior to the hearing.
+The court shall make a conclusion about whether efforts to finalize the permanent plan were reasonable to timely achieve permanence for the juvenile.

+(d) At any permanency planning hearing under subsections (b) and (c) of this section, the court shall make written findings as to each of the following, which shall demonstrate the degree of success or failure toward reunification:

+dependent.

-The court shall make a conclusion about whether efforts to finalize the permanent plan were reasonable to timely achieve permanence for the iuvenile. - At any permanency planning hearing under subsections (b) and (c) of this section, the court shall make written findings as to each of the following, which shall demonstrate the degree of success or failure toward reunification: - Whether the parent is making adequate progress within a reasonable period of (1) time under the plan. - Whether the parent is actively participating in or cooperating with the plan, (2) the department, and the guardian ad litem for the juvenile.
+- 1 2 3 - Whether the parent is making adequate progress within a reasonable period of (1) time under the plan. - 4 - (2) Whether the parent is actively participating in or cooperating with the plan, the department, and the guardian ad litem for the juvenile. - 5 6 - Whether the parent remains available to the court, the department, and the (3) guardian ad litem for the juvenile.

-- (3) Whether the parent remains available to the court, the department, and the guardian ad litem for the juvenile. - (4) Whether the parent is acting in a manner inconsistent with the health or safety of the juvenile. - (e) If the juvenile is 14 years of age or older, the court shall make written findings in accordance with G.S.
-7B-912(a), regardless of the juvenile's permanent plan. - (f) When a permanent plan of guardianship or custody is achieved, the court shall advise the guardian or custodian of the right to seek child support after the order awarding permanent guardianship or custody has been entered."
+Whether the parent is acting in a manner inconsistent with the health or safety (4) of the juvenile.

+If the juvenile is 14 years of age or older, the court shall make written findings in (e) accordance with G.S.
+7B-912(a), regardless of the juvenile's permanent plan.

+When a permanent plan of guardianship or custody is achieved, the court shall advise the guardian or custodian of the right to seek child support after the order awarding permanent guardianship or custody has been entered."

 SECTION 13.(a) G.S.
-7B-904 reads as rewritten:

-"§ 7B-904.
-Authority over parents of juvenile adjudicated as abused, neglected, or dependent.
+7B-904 reads as rewritten: Authority over parents of juvenile adjudicated as abused, neglected, or